 The principal student associations in the College are the Junior Combination Room (comprising both undergraduates and graduate students) and the Middle Combination Room (comprising graduate students).

-The Junior Combination Room (JCR) have their own website.
+The Junior Combination Room (JCR) has its own website.

-The Middle Combination Room (MCR) have their own website.
+The Middle Combination Room (MCR) has its own website.

 What we spend and how we spend it